-The Atmospheric Model WG diagnostics: Review slides 39-41, run through slides 43-48 for general setup, and then run through slides 49-50 to submit, run and view the diagnostics.
+The Atmospheric Model WG diagnostics: Run through slides 49-50 to submit, run and view the diagnostics.

-The Land Model WG diagnostics: Review slides 39-41 and run through slides 43-48 for general setup, and then run through slides 51-52 to submit, run and view the diagnostics.
+The Land Model WG diagnostics: Run through slides 51-52 to submit, run and view the diagnostics.

-The Ocean Model WG diagnostics: Review slides 39-41 and run through slides 43-48 for general setup, and then run through slides 53-55 to submit, run and view the diagnostics.
+The Ocean Model WG diagnostics: Run through slides 53-55 to submit, run and view the diagnostics.

-The Ice Model WG diagnostics: Review slides 39-41 and run through slides 43-48 for general setup, and then run through slides 56-58 to submit, run and view the diagnostics.
+The Ice Model WG diagnostics: Run through slides 56-58 to submit, run and view the diagnostics.

-The Climate Variability Diagnostics Package (CVDP): Review slides 43-48, and then run through slides 59-62.
+For the stand alone Climate Variability Diagnostics Package (CVDP): Review slides 39-43, then run through slides 59-62.